Chicano literature: Indigenous thematic developments

 In the 1960s and 1970s, Chicano literature tended to primarily focus on a connection with Aztec history and culture, particularly through the homeland of Aztlán.
 One exception was Pensamiento Serpentino (1973) by Luis Valdez, which drew on the Mayan concept of In Lak'ech ("you are the other me").

 Later developments in the 1980s and 1990s, particularly by Chicana authors, began to expand this focus to include many different Indigenous peoples of Mexico and connected to their struggles.
 Novels by Estela Portillo-Trambley and Graciela Limón referenced Rarámuri ancestry.
 Lucha Corpi and others referenced Yaqui ancestry.
 Ana Castillo and Chicano poet Juan Felipe Herrera have referenced Mayan ancestry and themes in their work.

 Forms and styles

 Chicano prose

 Chicano prose is unique as a literary tradition for its strong embrace of hybridity in both its form and style.
-This often meant the inclusion or embrace of Spanish or Spanglish, the use of themes related to magical realism, and a integration of different literary genres into one work, such as fiction and autobiography.
+This often meant the inclusion or embrace of Spanish or Spanglish, the use of themes related to magical realism, and an integration of different literary genres into one work, such as fiction and autobiography.

 Chicano playwriting

 Chicano playwriting emerged in the 1960s firstly through the work of Luis Valdez with Teatro Campesino.
 Chicano playwriting emerged with a dedication to the farmworker's political struggle for rights.
 Valdez himself stated: "We don’t think in terms of art," but in terms of message to the audience.
 By 1973, there were about thirty Chicano theater groups, including Teatro de la Esperanza under Jorge A. Huerta.

+In March 2026, Dog-Eat-Dog Theatre Company staged an academically-researched, absurdist Chicanx play titled 'Your Land', with inspiration taken from Luis Valdez.